rauc/rauc/docs/reference.rst

    A. Determine update handler (based on image and slot type)
    #.
 Try to mount slot and read slot status information

       a.
-Skip update if new image hash matches hash of insalled one
+Skip update if new image hash matches hash of installed one

    #.
 Perform slot update (image copy / mkfs+tar extract / ...)
    #.
 Try to write slot status information